umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ## History

 The History sub-section provides a chronological audit trail of workflow activity for the current node.
-It displays a table containing the Page name with the Language variant, Type of Publish, workflow requested by, date the workflow was requested on, comment, and status of the workflow.
+It displays a table containing the Page name with the Language variant, Type of Publish, workflow requested by, the date the workflow was requested, comment, and status of the workflow.

 ![History sub-section](images/History-sub-section.png)